posts

 Gallery:

 Rtm.
-Kawecki on Bambino in the cross-country trial of the Olympic eventing in Berlin
+Kawecki on Bambino in the cross-country test of the Olympic Eventing in Berlin.
+Photo from the NAC collection.

-Rtm.
-Zdzisław Kawecki on Bambino at the Olympic Games in Berlin
+Capt.
+Zdzisław Kawecki on Bambino at the Olympic Games in Berlin.
+Photo from the NAC collection.

 International Equestrian Competitions in Warsaw in 1937.
-From the left: rtm.
-Seweryn Kulesza in Toska, Captain Henryk Roycewicz on Harlequin III, Capt.
-Zdzisław Kawecki on Bambino go to the box of honor, where General Juliusz Rómmel will present them with Honorary Equestrian Badges for winning the silver Olympic medal at the 1936 Berlin Games.
+From the left: Capt.
+Seweryn Kulesza on Tośka, Capt.
+Henryk Roycewicz on Arlekin III, Capt.
+Zdzisław Kawecki on Bambino are going to the honorary box, where General Juliusz Rómmel will present them with Honorary Equestrian Badges for winning the silver Olympic medal at the Berlin Games in 1936.
+Photo from the NAC collection.

 Soldier, rider, silver medalist of the Berlin Olympics 1936 – eventing, trainer.
 Participant of the Warsaw Uprising.
 Commander of the Kiliński battalion, winner of the PAST.